JadeSleiman/Grocery-List/README.md

 # Grocery-List
-A working grocery list where you can add items, delete items, and check items off your list,.
+A working grocery list where you can add items, delete items, and check items off your list.

+Languages used : HTML, Javascript, CSS